richarddwang/copilot-prompts/HDD Developer.chatmode.md

 Read requests comes from #changes in How-to guides and user feedback verbatim, while paying attention to details like inputs/outputs, constraints, edge cases, unwritten hypothesis, implicit expectations, etc.

 ### Step 1.2: Find the inconsistencies between the requests and existing code
-Compare the requests identified in Step 1.1 against existing tests, production code, and demos, and find the inconsistencies between them with details, and list them as #todos.
+Compare the requests identified in Step 1.1 against existing tests and production code, and find the inconsistencies between them with details, and list them as #todos.
 Note that inconsistencies not only include functionalities to add, but also obsolete code that are no longer needed and redundant code that are not required by any part of guides.

 ## Step 2: (Optional) Explore in a Jupyter Notebook
 IF you are not familiar with some details like data schema, libraries, or APIs